lumicks/pylake/docs/theory/diffusion/intro.rst

 This MSD can then be fitted to obtain the diffusion coefficient.
 For CVE, Pylake computes the average diffusion coefficient of all tracks, where each track is weighted by the number of data points.
-An example of how to compute the ensemble estimate using CVE is given :ref:`here <diffusion_cve>` and a comparison between using single and ensemble estimates can be found :doc:`here</theory/diffusion/ensemble>`.
+An example of how to compute the ensemble estimate using CVE is given :ref:`here <diffusion_cve>` and a comparison between using single and ensemble estimates can be found :ref:`here<ensemble diffusion>`.

 Tracking a diffusive protein
 ----------------------------